Best Skate Park in Every State

 More information about Russellville Skate Park

-Bottom line: Clocking in at 68,000 square feet, this park is the largest in California — three to four times larger than the average park.
+Bottom line: Clocking in at 68,000 square feet, this park is the largest in California — three to four times larger than the average park, and definitively one of the best skate parks in the U.S.

 It features the tallest vertical wall, the largest full pipe, and the world’s largest cradle.